terichadbourne/tic-tac-toe-client/README.md

 #### Work Process

-My work process was laid out in advance:
+My work process adhered to these principles:

 - Start with the proposed timeline as a guide to stay on track.
 - Thoroughly review the API docs before writing any of my own code.
 - Build data structure based on requirements of existing API.
-- Use psuedocode before writing any real code, and include comments as I go.
+- Use pseudocode before writing any real code, and include comments as I go.
 - Commit frequently.
 - Separate gameplay work from authentication work.
 - Meet all basic requirements before starting on enhancements.